ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 exchange the COMPRESSION_ASSIGN capsule (see {{capsuleassignformat}}) with the proxy with an unused Context ID defined in {{contextid}} with the IP Version set to zero.
 Only a single uncompressed context MUST be requested at a time.
-If the proxy receives a second uncompressed context COMPRESSION ASSIGN, it MUST be considered malformed.
+If the proxy receives a second uncompressed context COMPRESSION_ASSIGN capsule, it MUST be considered malformed.
 Only the client can request uncompressed contexts and if the proxy attempts to request uncompressed contexts, the client MUST consider the capsule malformed.